kc-z-e-n/PopcornTogether/README.md

 - Implemented Friends List and functionality for viewing friends' Watchedlists and Wishlists
 - Deployment of PopcornTogether using Render

+## Milestone 3 summary

+The objective in milestone 3 for PopcornTogether is to develop further extension in order to complete our suite of functions.
+This version will incorporate the full functionality completed in Milestone 2.
+We aim to conduct more comprehensive testing in addition to the user testing conducted for milestone 2.
+After completion, we aim to finalise deployment on Render and conduct one last round of user testing on the deployed app.

+Extension Features to add for milestone 3:

+1. Community Reviews
+2. Movie Match

+Testing to be conducted:

+1. Unit testing
+2. Integration testing
+3. User testing (local)
+4. User testing (deployed)

+## Work completed

 <ins>Milestone 3</ins>
 - Implemented Movie Match function
 - Implemented Star Ratings function
 - Implemented Reviews function
 - Accounted for lack of case sensitivity in login/signup feature
 - Updated Reviews Given feature in Watch Statistics
+- Unit Testing
+- Integration Testing
 - User Testing
 - Deployment of PopcornTogether using Render